Also known as:Alpha1-antitrypsin; A1AT; AAT

 How is it used?

-Alpha-1 antitrypsin (AAT) testing is used to help diagnose alpha-1 antitrypsin deficiency as the cause of early onset emphysema, especially when a person does not have obvious risk factors such as smoking or exposure to lung irritants such as dust and fumes.
+Alpha-1 antitrypsin (AAT) testing is used to help diagnose alpha-1 antitrypsin deficiency as the cause of early onset emphysema or chronic obstructive pulmonary disease (COPD) when a person does not have obvious risk factors such as smoking or exposure to lung irritants such as dust and fumes.
+It may also be used when someone has asthma that obstructs his or her breathing, even after treatment.

-Testing is also ordered to help diagnose the cause of persistent jaundice and other signs of liver dysfunction.
+Testing is also used to help diagnose the cause of persistent jaundice and other signs of unexplained liver injury.
 This is done primarily in infants and young children but may be done in people of any age.

 - Alpha-1 antitrypsin measures the level of the protein AAT in blood.